vaib-dev/Courses/5-dbms/8-advance-management.md

 5. **Support for Multiple Application Software**: Most organizations use a variety of application software each with its specific database support.
 DDBMS provides a uniform functionality for using the same data among different platforms.

-## Scalability
+### Scalability
 Scalability refers to the capability of a system to handle a growing amount of work, or its potential to perform more total work in the same elapsed time when processing power is expanded to accommodate growth.
 A system is said to be scalable if it can increase its workload and throughput when additional resources are added.
 There are two broad categories for scaling database systems: vertical scaling and horizontal scaling.

 <p align="center"><img src="https://bitpanda-academy.imgix.net/nulld4cb2f71-953b-4308-8edc-63408bc35a1b/bitpanda-academy-intermediate-15-scaling-infographic.png?auto=compress%2Cformat&fit=min&fm=jpg&q=80&w=2100" height="" width=""></p>

-### 1. Vertical scaling
-Vertical scaling, also known as scaling up, is the process of adding resources, such as memory or more powerful CPUs to an existing server.
+1. **Vertical scaling**: Vertical scaling, also known as scaling up, is the process of adding resources, such as memory or more powerful CPUs to an existing server.
 Removing the memory or changing to a less powerful CPU is known as scaling down.

    Adding or replacing resources to a system typically results in performance gains, but realizing such gains often requires reconfiguration and downtime.
 Furthermore, there are limitations to the number of additional resources that can be applied to a single system, as well as to the software that uses the system.

-### 2. Horizontal scaling
-Horizontal scaling sometimes referred to as scaling out, is the process of adding more hardware to a system.
+2. **Horizontal scaling**: Horizontal scaling sometimes referred to as scaling out, is the process of adding more hardware to a system.
 This typically means adding nodes (new servers) to an existing system.

-## Network Partitioning(NP)
+### Network Partitioning(NP)
 A network partition refers to network decomposition into relatively independent subnets for their separate optimization as well as network split due to the failure of network devices.
 In both cases the partition-tolerant behavior of subnets is expected.
 This means that even after the network is partitioned into multiple sub-systems, it still works correctly.

 For example, in a network with multiple subnets where nodes A and B are located in one subnet and nodes C and D are in another, a partition occurs if the network switch device between the two subnets fails.
 In that case nodes A and B can no longer communicate with nodes C and D, but all nodes A-D work the same as before.

-## Partition Tolerance
+### Partition Tolerance
 Partition Tolerance is a guarantee that the system continues to operate despite arbitrary message loss or failure of part of the system.
 In other words, even if there is a network outage in the data center and some of the computers are unreachable, still the system continues to perform properly.

-## Fragmentation
+### Data  Fragmentation
-Fragmentation is the task of dividing a table into a set of smaller tables.
+Data Fragmentation is the task of dividing a table into a set of smaller tables.
 The subsets of the table are called fragments.
 Fragmentation can be of three types: horizontal, vertical, and hybrid (combination of horizontal and vertical).
 Horizontal fragmentation can further be classified into two techniques: primary horizontal fragmentation and derived horizontal fragmentation.

 Fragmentation should be done in a way so that the original table can be reconstructed from the fragments.
 This is needed so that the original table can be reconstructed from the fragments whenever required.
 This requirement is called “re-constructiveness.”
 Fregmentation is divided into three categories as follow:

-### 1. Vertical Fragmentation
-In vertical fragmentation, the fields or columns of a table are grouped into fragments.
+1. **Vertical Fragmentation**: In vertical fragmentation, the fields or columns of a table are grouped into fragments.
 In order to maintain re-constructiveness, each fragment should contain the primary key field(s) of the table.
 Vertical fragmentation can be used to enforce privacy of data.

 <p align="center"><img src="https://i.stack.imgur.com/9OlRZ.jpg" height="" width="" ></p>

-### 2. Horizontal Fragmentation
-Horizontal fragmentation groups the tuples of a table in accordance to values of one or more fields.
+**2. Horizontal Fragmentation**: Horizontal fragmentation groups the tuples of a table in accordance to values of one or more fields.
 Horizontal fragmentation should also confirm to the rule of reconstructiveness.
 Each horizontal fragment must have all columns of the original base table.

 <p align="ceneter"><img src="https://i.stack.imgur.com/wXunq.jpg" height="" width=""></p>

-### 3. Hybrid Fragmentation
-In hybrid fragmentation, a combination of horizontal and vertical fragmentation techniques are used.
+**3. Hybrid Fragmentation**: In hybrid fragmentation, a combination of horizontal and vertical fragmentation techniques are used.
 This is the most flexible fragmentation technique since it generates fragments with minimal extraneous information.
 However, reconstruction of the original table is often an expensive task.

 Hybrid fragmentation can be done in two alternative ways −